guilamu/gravity-forms-shortcode-builder/README.md

 - Copy the auto-generated shortcode and insert it where needed in confirmations, posts, pages, block patterns, etc.

 ---

+## **🆕 Version 1.2.0 (12/04/2025)**

+- Refactored all inline CSS and JavaScript to external asset files for improved maintainability, browser caching, and code organization.

 ## **🆕 Version 1.1.1 (12/04/2025)**